HNRobert/CMD-Media-Player/README.md

-# An app which plays video in your console through C++, OpenCV, SDL2 and FFmpeg
+# An app which plays image, video and audio in your console through C++, OpenCV, SDL2 and FFmpeg

 ## Installation